BRUIN READMISSION PROGRAM

 - Earn a ‘Pass’ in University Studies 30.

-- Meet with assigned College advisor throughout the program and submit a midterm self-assessment to your advisor.
+- Meet with assigned College advisor throughout the program and after final grades are available, and submit a midterm self-assessment to your advisor.

 Fees and Financial Aid